Believe in Scotland is two years old - We reach the undecided and soft No voters and we support local Yes groups across Scotland.

 50,000 copies leaving BiS HQ

 Only a snapshot – We could write another 20 paragraphs detailing other campaigning initiatives but you would be reading all day.
 Frankly we held the line when Yes was slipping in the polls and the SNP were focussed on the health crisis and even the marchers couldn’t take to the streets.
 We found a way to campaign and to campaign more effectively than ever before and in 2022 we are going to do more.

-You should join us by pledging your support here (that’s free) or if you can at all afford it, become a Believe in Scotland Stakeholder member by donating just £5.00 a month here.
+You should join us - become a Believe in Scotland Stakeholder member by donating just £5.00 a month here.
 We are the only national Yes campaign group that can reach the undecided, that can deliver major campaigns and if you Believe in Scotland then please join us now – indyref2 is next year!